Kansas political records that could potentially be broken on Election Day

 He said if Bollier wins, it will be the first Democratic U.S. Senator in decades.

-Also, he said it will be interesting to see the differences between that Senator race and the Presidential race.
+Also, he said it will be interesting to see the differences between that Senate race and the Presidential race.

 “It’ll be interesting to see how big dip from four years ago there is for Trump at the presidential level and whether that has a direct impact has on the Marshall/Bollier race,” he said.